-The Canadian school of Natural Nutrition believes that their graduates can do no harm, therefore do not need regulation (um what?)
-Refer to my above points…. someone who completes an online certificate in nutrition in under a year, has no internship program, and does not need to prove that they retained any knowledge via a licensing exam is VERY capable of doing harm.
+Many nutritionist believe that their “natural advice” can do no harm, therefore they do not need regulation (um what?)
+Refer to my above points…. someone who completes an online certificate in nutrition in under a year (or maybe not even that!), has no internship program, and does not need to prove that they retained any knowledge via a licensing exam is VERY capable of doing harm.
+Natural does not meal safe!
 There are many documented cases (especially recently making headlines) of children dying of malnutrition based on the advice parents received from a nutritionist.
 There are also many nutrition supplements readily available on store shelves that can be deadly if taken by the wrong person in the wrong quantity.
-These online programs will take anyone as their student, so long as they are willing to pay the course fees.
-I’ve seen it time and time again where people are following crazy diet advice, and spending hundreds of dollars on supplements, and the person who told them to do it has no idea what they’re recommending.
+Online nutrition certification programs will take anyone as their student, so long as they are willing to pay the course fees, I’ve seen it time and time again where people are following crazy diet advice, and spending hundreds of dollars on supplements, and the person who told them to do it has no idea what they’re recommending.
 It’s sketchy as hell in my opinion.

 5. Sometimes, it isn’t even about the food